How To Look At A House

 International Association of Certified Home Inspectors (InterNACHI) - A system or component that, in the opinion of the inspector, is capable of being safely observed without the removal of obstacles, detachment or disengagement of connecting or securing devices, or other unsafe or difficult procedures to gain access.

 American Society of Home Inspectors (ASHI) - Available for visual inspection without requiring moving of personal property, dismantling, destructive measures, or actions that will likely involve risk to persons or property.

-Code Check® - Capable of being reached quickly for operation or inspection without the necessity of using tools to remove covers, resorting to ladders, or removing other obstacles.
+National Electrical Code (NEC) - Capable of being reached quickly for operation, or inspection without the necessity of using tools (other than keys) to remove covers, resorting to portable ladders, or climbing over or under or removing obstacles.

 The term accessible is not as restrictive as readily accessible.
 It means that the area or equipment can be reached and opened without causing damage, and allows using tools to gain access.
 Most home inspectors, however, consider a panel that requires removing only a few screws as readily accessible.

 Here’s a few examples of situations at home inspections that are defined as not readily accessible:

 1) A gas water heater had been installed directly under the only attic hatch opening.
 While the seller of the home insisted that “lots of service people” had climbed on top of the water heater to get into the attic, both the home inspector and the termite inspector disclaimed the attic access as dangerous and potentially damaging to the water heater.